SiriusHacks/SiriusHacks/README.md

 **Adoption&Market**<br>
 The adoption is the key after the launch of the project.
 How to target potential users or markets?
 How many users will be attracted?

+## Submission
+**Mandatory Submissions Requirements:**<br>
+- Github Repository Link to your working application for judging and testing.
+Include a link to your repo hosting the code and all deployment files and testing instructions needed for testing your project in a README.md file. <br>
+- Slide deck/White paper to introduce the project.<br>
+- The submission form on Devpost before the deadline.<br>
+- Submissions and their content must be in English.<br>

+**Non-mandatory / additional submissions - Not Required:**<br>
+A link to a short(max 10 minutes) video introducing the project, its use case and functionality.<br>

+**Bonus points if you submit the following:**<br>
+- A project post on Medium explaining the project, its market and objects, team members, roadmap and more. <br>
+- Market survey data.<br>
+- Online websites and social communites (as an example of what they would create). <br>